 Your liver is the organ responsible for detoxing your body naturally, and when you drink it works overtime to remove the toxins of alcohol from your system.
 To balance your alcohol consumption, you should support your liver's natural detox functions by including plenty of antioxidants in both your diet and your skin care routine.

-Antioxidants support your liver and fight free radicals in the body, which can combat dullness, dehydration, redness, and inflammation.
+Antioxidants support your liver and fight free radicals in the body, which can combat dullness, dehydration, thinning skin, redness, and inflammation.

 You can incorporate antioxidants into your diet by consuming plenty of fruits, vegetables, beans, seeds, and green tea.
 In skin care, look for products that are rich in vitamin C, L-Glutathione, niacinamide, grape seed extract, french pine bark, or vitamin A.

 Find more helpful reading in this article on the best foods for skin.